The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and Cross-modal Divergence: Symmetric Multimodal InfoNCE: Divergence-Coupled Geometry

 We analyze the symmetric multimodal InfoNCE objective used in CLIP-style training (\Cref{eq:sym_loss_def}).
 Unlike the unimodal setting, the geometry is \emph{cross-coupled}: each modality induces the effective field seen by the other.
-This coupling yields qualitatively different landscapes and permits population-level modality gaps.
+This coupling yields a qualitatively different geometry and can sustain a population-level modality gap.
+Proofs for all formal statements in this section are deferred to \Cref{app:proofs_multimodal}.

-\paragraph{Stable optimization and large-batch dynamics.} Under multimodal regularity conditions, the symmetric objective has uniformly bounded gradients.
-As $N \to \infty$, the stochastic loss becomes value- and gradient-consistent with a coupled parametric energy, following a deterministic descent direction governed by cross-modal fields.